IDIAMath/WP-MATH-MA/docs/multidimensional_functions/3D_curve_matching_circular.md

 theme: minima
 ---
 ## Aim of task
-+	Student knows how a multidimensional curve is produced from varying a single parameter.
-(Handling mathematical symbols and formalism)
++	Student knows how a multidimensional curve is produced from varying a single parameter (Handling mathematical symbols and formalism).
-+	Student can find other parameters of the curve using a 3D visualization. (represent mathematical entities, posing and solving mathematical problems, making use of aids and tools  )
++	Student can find other parameters of the curve using a 3D visualization (represent mathematical entities, posing and solving mathematical problems, making use of aids and tools  ).
++	Student understands geometrical implications of individual parameters in a multi-dimensional curve (representing mathematical entities).
++	Student understands that exact geometric features can be approximated numerically (modelling mathematically).

 | ![First impression](https://user-images.githubusercontent.com/120648145/213417666-1451a89a-2008-4e9f-84df-dc3dbe322f82.png) |
 |:--:|